amindWalker/amindWalker/README.md

 I'm Software Engineer and currently my work is with React/React Native + Node.js.
 Past works was with Django/Python and Flask.
 <br>

 Right now my study is concentrated deeply with TypeScript, Javascript, React.js, React Native and Node.js.
-Sometimes Python and C++ (learning Unreal Engine for personal projects)
+Sometimes Python and C++ (Unreal Engine for personal projects)

 </div>